stealify/canjs/docs/can-guides/setup/setting-up-canjs.md

   is actually the [can-component](https://www.npmjs.com/package/can-component) package, housed in its own [GitHub repository](https://github.com/canjs/can-component).
 The modules within these packages are written in ES5 JavaScript and CommonJS, so they can be imported by webpack, Browserify, StealJS, and a do not require transpiling.
+They can be also Imported into Rollup with some rollup-plugins to produce individual ESModules with code splitting and treeshaking.

   Apps that need long-term flexibility should install these packages directly.
 Direct installation means you can upgrade a small part of CanJS when needed.